theirishkiwi/victor-hugo/site/content/en/blog/exercise.md

 ---
-title: Are you doing this ONE thing to get out of Survival Mode?
+title: Do this one thing to Thrive!
 Watch to find out.
 date: 2019-02-10T11:19:00.000Z
 tags:
   - exercise